nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Overview of GUI
 Once ContactCS is running, you’ll see the main interface divided into several key panels, as illustrated below.
 Here’s an overview of each panel:

-* Command Box: This is where you type and execute commands to interact with MediBase3.
+* Command Box: You can type and execute commands here .

 * Result Display Box: Shows the outcome of the commands you enter, including success messages, errors, and other feedback.